Sanchit1002/fullstack-store-rating-app/README.md

 # 🏪 Full Stack Store Rating App

-A comprehensive full-stack web application for rating and managing stores with role-based access control.
+A comprehensive full-stack web application designed to streamline store management and rating with intuitive interfaces and role-based access control for Admins and Store Owners.

 ## 📱 **Screenshots**